-The Skardon River bauxite project is about 100 km north of Weipa.
+The Skardon River bauxite project is about 90 km north of Weipa.
 Gulf Alumina Limited acquired the Skardon River bauxite project in October 2012, an operation originally set up for the production of high-grade kaolin for the paper, paint, concrete, and polymer, cosmetic, pharmaceutical and ceramic industries.
-A new kaolin product, a cement called 'kaocem', had been developed to supply the Asian market.
-Gulf Alumina has set aside the equipment pertaining to the kaolin project and will stockpile the kaolin.
+A new kaolin product, a cement called 'kaocem', has been developed to supply the Asian market.
+Gulf Alumina Limited has set aside the equipment pertaining to the kaolin project and will stockpile the kaolin.
 The Skardon River bauxite project will include rehabilitation of a decommissioned kaolin mine and use of existing infrastructure from this mine, including a haul road, airstrip and the Port of Skardon River as well as civil works associated with the village and power distribution.
-In December 2014, using a 20% SiO2 cut-off, the direct shipping ore bauxite resource in dry tonnes was estimated at measured 29.9 Mt, indicated 32.1 Mt and inferred 8.1 Mt with an average grade of 50.3% Al2O3, and total SiO2 11.2% and a recovery of 61.7%.
+In December 2014, using a 20% SiO2 cut-off, the direct shipping ore bauxite resource in dry tonnes was estimated at measured 29.9 Mt, indicated 32.1 Mt and inferred 8.1 Mt with an average grade of 50.3% Al2O3. and total SiO2 11.2%, and a recovery of 61.7%.
 Skardon River bauxite is primarily gibbsite with low temperature processing qualities.
-The Project is anticipated to have 3 Mtpa bauxite of direct shipping ore (DSO) initially and could rise to 5 Mtpa subject to market conditions.
+The project is anticipated to have 3 Mtpa bauxite of direct shipping ore (DSO) initially and this could rise to 5 Mtpa subject to market conditions.
 The bauxite ore would be transported via existing haul roads to a crushing and stock pile facility at the Port of Skardon River.
 Bauxite products would be shipped from a new ship loading facility and transhipped to bulk carriers in deep water beyond the mouth of the river for export.
-Construction is planned to commence in 2015 and bauxite mining and shipping in 2016.
-The project life is expected to be 10 years.
-Chinese aluminium company Shandong Nanshan Aluminium Company Limited, have committed to an off-take of 100% of the bauxite produced at Skardon River, and to assisting with the project funding.
+Gulf Alumina Limited submitted an EIS in October 2015.
+Construction is planned to commence during 2016 and bauxite mining and shipping in 2017.
+The project life is expected to be 10 years with a construction period of approximately 1 year.
+Chinese aluminium company Shandong Nanshan Aluminium Company Limited have committed to an off-take of 100% of the bauxite produced at Skardon River, and to assisting with the project funding.
 Furthermore, Gulf Alumina Limited have identified exploration targets of 5-12 Mt additional resources at Skardon River.

 The Vrilya Point deposit, 46 km southwest of Bamaga, comprises pisolitic bauxitic laterite of similar general appearance to that in the Weipa area, and differs from the southern areas in that the bauxite is quite strongly cemented and even indurated in places.
-Its inferred resource in a company report from 1983 was 100 Mt at ~44% $Al_2O_3$ and ~7% reactive $SiO_2$ .
+Its inferred resource in a company report from 1983 was 100 Mt at ~44% Al_2O_3 and ~7% reactive SiO_2 .